samsuh/2025-learnings/README.md

 8/18 sleep is more important than you think

 starting to feel the beginnings of repercussions of living a simple life without tryharding. things resolve to a minimum level and it is a life of settling for whats available. seems obvious in hindsight but if you dont strive for better then you get whats available.

+8/19 first time in a long time ive felt like i have opps. not everyone is watching to see you succeed, some are actively hoping you fail